microsoft/taco-team-build/README.md

 }).done();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   **cordovaCache** defaults to either the **CORDOVA\_CACHE** environment variable or %APPDATA%\cordova-cache on Windows and ~/.cordova-cache on OSX if no value is set for the variable.
+-   **cordovaCache** defaults to either the **CORDOVA\_CACHE** environment variable or %APPDATA%\taco_home on Windows and ~/.taco_home on OSX if no value is set for the variable.
 This will also automatically set CORDOVA\_HOME and PLUGMAN\_HOME to sub-folders in this same location to avoid conflicting with any global instllations you may have.
 -   **projectPath** defaults to the current working directory.
 -   If the **cordovaVersion** is not set, the version will be pulled from **taco.json** if present and otherwise default to 5.1.1.
 You can manually create a taco.json file if you are not using Visual Studio by including the following in the file: